 The Supreme Court, in order to come to its conclusion, examined (i) whether international is, of its own force, drawn into the law of the land without the aid of municipal law, and (ii) secondly, whether, one so drawn, it overwrites municipal law in case of conflict.
 It held that nations must march with the international community and the municipal law must respect rules of international law, even as nations respect international opinion.
 The comity of nations requires that rules of international law may be accommodated in the municipal law even without e legislative sanction provided they do not run into conflict with Acts of Parliament.
 But when they do run into such conflict, the sovereignty and integrity of the Republic and the supremacy of the constituted Legislature in making laws, may not be subjected to external rules except to the extent legitimately accepted by the constituted Legislatures themselves.
-The doctrine of incorporation also recognizes the position that the rules of international law should be incorporated into national law and considered to be part of the national law, unless they are in conflict.
+The doctrine of incorporation also recognizes the position that the rules of international law should be incorporated into national law and considered to be part of the national law, unless they are in conflict with an Act of Parliament.
+Comity of nations and municipal law must prevail in case of conflict.
 Courts cannot say "yes" if Parliament has said "no" to a principle of international lay.
-National Courts will endorse international law but not if it conflicts with national law, must perforce apply national law if international law conflicts with it.
+National Courts will endorse international law but not if it conflicts with national law.
+National Courts being organs of the National State and not organs of international law, must perforce apply national law if international law conflicts with it.
 But the Courts are under an obligation within the legitimate limits, so to interpret the municipal statute as to avoid confrontation with the comity of nations or the well-established principles of international law.
 But if conflict was inevitable, the latter must yield.